StefaniaNeri/StefaniaNeri/README.md

 * 🌍  I'm based in Turin, Italy
 * ✉️  You can contact me at [stefania.neri.92@gmail.com](mailto:stefania.neri.92@gmail.com)
-* 🧠  I'm learning JavaScript, Bootstrap, React, and other things
+* 🧠  I'm learning JavaScript, Bootstrap, React, and more

 ### Skills